notPlancha/eda-exam/report/main.typ

   [Total], [202], [1]
 )

-From this, we can see that the algorithm was not able to separate the normal cells from the cancer cells, since the smaller cluster has only one observation Cancer observation.
-Because of the nature of this algorithm, we can conclude that this observation might be an outlier, showing the method's robustness in outlier detection. // TODO make percentage of correct
+From this, we can see that the algorithm was not able to separate the normal cells from the cancer cells, since the smaller cluster has only one Cancer observation.
+Because of the nature of this algorithm, we can conclude that this observation might be an outlier, showing the method's robustness in outlier detection.
+Assuming cluster 1 is the cancer cluster, the percentage of correct classified observations is #{calc.round((185)*100/203, digits: 2)}%.

 #question[
   == b)